shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Return proper error message on Register screen for user that already exists.
 - Redirect user from Registration page to Login after successful register.
 - Notifications should appear in Latest Notifications first order.
 - All Users & All Channels list must fetch list from API server on click of button and not depend on props